Types of accounts

 Tax advantaged Accounts : NISA

-NISA is a popular tax advantaged investment account.
+NISA (see also, old NISA) is a tax advantaged investment account.
+It is modeled after the UK's ISA accounts.

-It is popular with those who want to invest more than the iDeco allows, or do not want the 60 years old constrain of the iDeco.
+NISA is popular with those who want to invest more than iDeCo allows, or do not want the 60 years old age lock-in of iDeCo.

 As of 2023 the ordinary NISA allows 1.2 MJPY of purchase per year, for 5 years.
 It will run until the end of 2023.